Birthgap — global fertility and the timing of parenthood

 Childlessness rate (TCR)

 38.0% of women in North Macedonia remain childless over their lifetime (2024).
 It is higher than in 2023 (up 4.2pp).
 Across the most recent five-year window (2020–2024), childlessness has been rising with an average of 36.5%.
 Relative to the earliest available baseline in the 2020s (36.5%), today’s level is higher by about 1.5pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Childlessness Rate (TCR) over the decades